Felix45/airbnb-clone-project/README.md

 # AirBnB Clone Project! 🏠✨
 Airbnb Clone is a full-stack web application that mimics the core functionality of Airbnb: users can browse, filter, and book short-term rental listings; hosts can create and manage their own listings; and both parties can review past stays.

+# Front-end section
 ## Tech Stack
 - Front-End
    - React with TypeScript, Next.js for server-side rendering and static site generation, TailwindCSS for styling.
 - Back-End
-    - Python, Django, and MySQL
+    - Python, Django, MySQL, GraphQL
 -  Other tools
    - Redux or Context API for state management, REST for API integration, Jest for testing.